selinbekir/Python_for_Bioinformatics/README.md

 # BIO496

-Homework scripts for programming with Python for Biology Course
+My homework, midterm and final project scripts for programming with Python for Biology Course